RyukuPan/galactic-fumo-fastfetch/README.md

 # galactic-fastfetch
-A fastfetch theme for the lovers of Galactic Adventures.
+A fastfetch theme for the lovers of Galactic Adventures and the wonderful fumos of touhou.
 # Screenshots

 <img src="preview/config.png" width="65%" align="center" />